BoutiqueMisconfigurations/boutique-misconfigurations/README.md

 # Boutique Misconfigurations
-This repository contains several Istio/K8S misconfigurations as applied to the GCP Online Boutique example.
+This repository contains several Istio/K8S misconfigurations as applied to the [GCP Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo).
 This repository allows users to examine common misconfigurations as applied to a familiar microservice example.
 ## Installation: Setting Up the Service Mesh
 We will be following a mixture of the Option 2 Configuration for GKE detailed in `gcp-src/README.md` and with the Istio 1.6 installation [guide](https://istio.io/latest/docs/setup/getting-started/#install).
 Here is a step-by-step guide: